JhonathanMusa/change-background-color/README.md

 # django-todo-list
-Basic todo-list build with django and bootstrap
+Todo-list project, build with django and bootstrap